PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Cable Damage Prevention

-After destroying two transducer cables in my early days, I've learned these protection strategies:
+After destroying two transducer cables in my early days, I have learned these protection strategies:

 • Use split loom covering on exposed sections